 Our planning policy team are responsible for a range of policy matters including the Local Plan.

 If you wish to be kept informed of the latest planning policy consultation and news, you can register on our consultation database using the link below.
-There is no consultation taking place at present on WLBC planning policy documents.

-The council have adopted a charging schedule for the 'Community Infrastructure Levy' (commonly called 'CIL') for West Lancashire.
+The council has adopted a charging schedule for the 'Community Infrastructure Levy' (commonly called 'CIL') for West Lancashire.
 CIL allows local authorities in England and Wales to raise funds from developers who are undertaking new building projects in their area.
 The money can be used to pay for a wide range of infrastructure that is needed as a result of development.
 This can include things like transport schemes, green spaces and the maintenance of new infrastructure.

 It means that from 1 September 2014, developments that meet the requirements for CIL will need to pay a charge on commencement of development.